philipbelesky/inter-ui/README.md

 }
 ```

 Note that this `@use` syntax is [not currently supported in the node-sass or ruby sass implementations](https://sass-lang.com/documentation/at-rules/use).
-We recommend using the primary sass implementation [dart sass](https://github.com/sass/dart-sass).
+We recommend using the primary sass implementation: [dart sass](https://github.com/sass/dart-sass).

 ### JS/CSS